cameronmccormack/DevOps-Course-Starter/README.md

 ## Test Coverage

-Once all of the dependencies have been installed, all unit and integrations tests can be run with:
+Once all of the dependencies have been installed, all unit and integration tests can be run with:
 ```bash
 $ poetry run pytest
 ```